Wei-MingXuan/machine-learning-project/U-Net/README.md

   ------

   As you can see, in most situation, this model could make a prediction very precisely.

-However, it would mistake islands as ship.
+  However, it would mistake islands as ships.

   And it could not recognize the ships at the harbour.